locoframework/loco-js/README.md

 # ⛑ But how is Loco supposed to help?

-* by providing logical structure for a JavaScript code (along with base classes for models and controllers).
-You exactly know where to start looking for a JavaScript code that runs a current page (**Loco-JS**)
+* by providing a logical structure for a JavaScript code along with a base class for controllers.
+You exactly know where to start looking for a JavaScript code that runs a current page ([**Loco-JS-Core**](https://github.com/locoframework/loco-js-core/))
 * you have models that protect API endpoints from sending invalid data.
 They also facilitate fetching objects of a given type from the server ([**Loco-JS-Model**](https://github.com/locoframework/loco-js-model/))
 * you can easily assign a model to a form enriching this form with fields' validation ([**Loco-JS-UI**](https://github.com/locoframework/loco-js-ui/))
 * you can subscribe to a model or a collection of models on the front-end by passing a function.
 This function is called on every change made to a corresponding model on the server-side. (**Loco**)